 Recipe Steps

-If you’ve made my easiest banana bread, then you will recognize the steps of this chocolate banana bread recipe:
+If you’ve made my easiest banana bread, then you will recognize the steps of this dark chocolate banana bread recipe:

 2. Whisk in just 1/3 cup each of brown and white sugar, followed by 2 eggs, vanilla extract, Greek yogurt, salt, and baking soda.
 Yes, you mix the baking soda in with the wet ingredients.
 I do this before adding the dry ingredients because it ensures even distribution (i.e. no gross pockets of baking soda in your final product).

-Common Questions:
+Substitutions and Common Questions:

 Should I use Dutch process cocoa powder or natural cocoa powder in my chocolate banana bread?

 It’s totally up to you – they will both work in this recipe!
 Dutch process cocoa powder (which you can reliably buy at Whole Foods) will yield a denser, darker loaf that won’t rise quite as much but has a nice smooth and mellow chocolate flavor.
 Natural cocoa powder (aka Hershey’s and most store brands) will result in a higher rise due to its natural acidity reacting with the baking soda.
 It will have sharper chocolate flavor, but a lighter color.
-The flavor will settle a bit as the loaf sits on the counter for a day.
+The flavor will settle a bit as the loaf sits on the counter; I like it best the next day.
 Both versions are delicious!
-Here’s a photo showing the clear differences between the two – all other parts of the recipe were made with the same ingredients.

 Slices of banana bread made with natural cocoa powder vs Dutch process cocoa powder